-2.2 Building Support: Community Involvement, Roles & Responsibilities
+2.2 Building Support: Community Involvement, Roles and Responsibilities

-The Town of Jamestown has been intensively engaged in developing and updating its Comprehensive Community Plan since 1998, recently adopting the 2014 version.
+The Town of Jamestown worked intensively to develop and update its Comprehensive Community Plan since 2010, adopting the 2015 version and receiving state approval in May 2015.
 These plans, which are required under Rhode Island law, serve as guidance for town goals in many different areas.
 One of those goals is maintaining to the greatest extent practicable the quality of life during, and after a natural disaster.

 The first community plan was adopted by the Town Council, and subsequently approved by the State in 2004.
-The plan was significantly updated in 2012, and now the 2014 plan is under review by the State.
+The plan was significantly updated in 2012, and the current plan is dated 2015 and was approved by the State in May 2015.